 The work of thematically surveying your experiences is not only great for setting up your career narrative, but it can also be tremendously helpful for the substantive work of figuring out what you actually want to do.

 Use a modular approach

 Maybe the greatest benefit to thematically organizing your post-academic career narrative is that you can shift the pieces of your story around as needed for different positions or even industries.
-Think about this method as parallel to having a teaching resume and a writing resume for different kinds of job searches; both tell your story but each frames that story through a different lens.
+Think about this method as parallel to having a teaching resume and a writing resume for different kinds of academic job searches—both tell your story but each frames that story through a different lens.

 Taking a modular approach means you do not have one fixed or even authoritative narrative you memorize.
 Instead, start with a brief, foundational pitch about your strongest skills.
-On top of this, create a deeper list of your strengths and abilities, and then have illustrative examples for each on hand (ideally, multiple examples of you exercising each skill, within different roles).
+Next, articulate a deeper explanation of your strengths and abilities as they pertain to the specific job you’re applying to.
+Finally, have illustrative examples for each skill and ability on hand (ideally, this will be multiple examples of you exercising each skill, within different roles).

 Crafting your narrative in modules also allows you to expand and contract your story depending on whether you are connecting with employers via a brief first-round interview, a longer in-person interview, or a networking opportunity with professional contacts.
 It also helps you prepare your references for what they should emphasize about you for specific positions.

 So much of academic life trains us to be critical.
 The analytical impulse is a powerful one that can illuminate many important truths, and it can be a useful tool for personally determining what you are good at and not so good at.

 But projecting a self-critical energy when explaining to potential employers why you ended up in front of them and how you can help them reach their goals simply won’t do you justice.
 Don’t lead with your shortcomings and end up rejecting yourself before employers get a chance to judge for themselves.